HackerN64/F3DEX3/README.md

 by instead transforming light directions into model space with M transpose, and computing the lighting in model space.
 However, this requires extra DMEM to store the transformed lights, and adds an additional performance penalty for point lighting which is absent in F3DEX3.
-Plus, having world space normals enables the Fresnel feature.
+Plus, having world space normals in F3DEX3 enables the Fresnel feature.

-If an object's transformation matrix stack only included translations, rotations, and uniform scale (i.e. same scale in X, Y, and Z), then M inverse transpose is just a rescaled version of M, and the normals can be transformed with M directly.
+If an object's transformation matrix stack only includes translations, rotations, and uniform scale (i.e. same scale in X, Y, and Z), then M inverse transpose is just a rescaled version of M, and the normals can be transformed with M directly.
 It is only when the matrix includes nonuniform scales or shear